-Some cultures deny babies the needed
+Some cultures deny babies the needed attention.

 There are cultural beliefs that permit parents to ignore their crying babies.
 Even some medical professionals recommend this idea, hiding behind a few theories, such as the Ferber Method, which promote the idea that “babies need to cry their feelings out”.

 I strongly disagree.
 I disagree in my full capacity as a mother and a human being with feelings and a brain.
 I believe that if your baby is crying, they are communicating their needs to you, and indicating that you must act.
 The art of communication between parents and their children begins as early as that first cry after the delivery.

 This communication must be strengthened by you responding to the baby when and every time they need your attention.